Las Vegas Workers’ Compensation Attorney

 Death Benefits for Surviving Family Members

 If you are an eligible family member and your loved one lost his or her life in a work accident, our workers’ compensation lawyers can help you file a claim to recover wrongful death benefits.
-We offer free consultations to help family members determine if they qualify for death benefits and guide them through the claim process.
+In addition to the workers’ compensation insurance award your loved one would have received if the accident hadn’t been fatal, insurance companies may pay up to $10,000 for burial expenses.
+Our workers’ compensation attorneys in Las Vegas offer free consultations to help family members determine if they qualify for death benefits and guide them through the claim process.

 How Did Your Workplace Injury or Illness Occur?

 Despite strict workplace safety regulations, advancements in technology, and increased worker protections, it is not uncommon for today’s workers to sustain a workplace injury or illness in an on-the-job accident or exposure.
-Employees in nearly every field and occupation have at least some level of risk for suffering injuries at work.
+Work-related injuries are frequently sustained in:

 - Same-level slip and fall accidents